Sometimes we include links to online retail stores and sales made through such links may earn us a small commission. For more info, go here.

 - Weight: 24 lbs

 The Lancehead is one of Razer’s most polarizing gaming mice.
 It certainly has a fantastic design and the layout of the buttons is well thought.
 You’d expect no less from the gaming peripheral giant.
-In addition to its great design and excellent layout, it also sports one of the best sensors out there, using a laser sensor that is incredibly response and accurate.
+In addition to its great design and excellent layout, it also sports one of the best sensors out there, using a laser sensor that is incredibly responsive and accurate.

 Yet despite all that, the Lancehead still has many critics.
 This is primarily because it struggles to match the Logitech G903 in battery life and price.
 The Logitech G903 offers more battery, has more programmable buttons, and is overall a better value.
 However, the RGB implementation on the Razer Lancehead is far more efficient, so you should expect 24 hours of battery even with all the rainbow trippy effects.